 - Secure fixed loan interest rates – One of the big advantages of your Virginia FHA loan is the benefit of having a fixed 15 or 30 year interest rate.
 In comparison to other regular loans in which the loan interest rates change, the rate remains the same for the total length of the loan.
 This timeframe is typically for 30 years.
 Because of this provision, the consumer can budget their predetermined monthly installment ahead of time.

 - Low down payment – The Federal government insures FHA loans, therefore the borrower has very minimal charges in the process.
-FHA mortgages require a minimum 3.5% financial commitment from the applicant.
+FHA mortgages require a minimum of 3.5% financial commitment from the applicant.
 The loan does allow for the home seller to pay for all closing costs, up to 6% which is frequently enough to take care of almost any property sale.

 - Easy to Qualify – Prequalifying for a Virginia FHA home loan is rather straightforward.
-Because it’s the FHA that ensures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
+Because it’s the FHA that insures your home loan, the creditors and lending institutions make it feasible for anybody to qualify when they meet the base requirements.
 The primary components of qualifying are credit, earnings and employment history.

-- Adjustable Rate Option – The FHA mortgage loan started due to the stretched budget constraints of first time buyers.
+- Adjustable Rate Option – The FHA mortgage loan started due to the stretched budget constraints of first-time buyers.
 That’s the reason the FHA features an adjustable rate option for home buyers, which calls for a relatively low payment and interest rate.

 - Virginia first time buyers should find out what to expect before starting the FHA mortgage loan application process.
 Being prepared will always boost your opportunities in successfully getting your loan mortgage approved.
 Here we list a few steps and some things to consider.